Eitan Muller: Career

-Muller has held roles including subject-matter expert at PricewaterhouseCoopers and IBM Business Consulting (1994–2005); board member and chair of the audit committee, Israel Discount Bank (1992–2002); board of directors, Oxygen and Argon Works (1986–2015); board of directors and member of the audit committee, Trendline Ltd. (1997–2002); board of governors, Tel Aviv University (1992–1994); and associate dean, faculty of management, Tel Aviv University (1994–1995).

 Research

-Muller's research focuses on new product growth, innovation, and new product pricing. he has published three books on new product growth and innovation.
+Muller's research focuses on new product growth, innovation, and new product pricing.
+He has published three books on new product growth and innovation.

 Muller has served as vice president of publication, European Marketing Academy (2017–2020), editor-in-chief, International Journal of Research in Marketing (2012–2015), and associate editor, Management Science (1990–2001).
 Muller has held editorial review board positions for the following publications: Technological Forecasting and Social Change (2003–2008), Marketing Science (1986–2002), Journal of Marketing (2003–2018), Journal of Marketing Research (1994–2020), and International Journal of Research in Marketing (2019–current).

 Published works

 Muller has more than 100 publications that have been cited over 24,000 times, with an h-index of 55.